Erik Spoelstra

-Erik Jon Spoelstra (/'spoʊlstrə/ SPOHL-strə; born November 1, 1970) is an American professional basketball coach who is the head coach for the Miami Heat of the National Basketball Association (NBA).
-He has won two NBA championships as the head coach of the Heat.
-A Filipino American, Spoelstra is the first Asian-American head coach in the history of the four major North American sports leagues and the first Asian-American head coach to win an NBA title.
+Erik Jon Spoelstra (/'spoʊlstrə/ SPOHL-strə; born November 1, 1970), nicknamed "Coach Spo", is an American professional basketball coach who is the head coach for the Miami Heat of the National Basketball Association (NBA) and the U.S. national team.
+Widely regarded as one of the greatest coaches of all time, he has won three NBA championships with the Heat, including two as the team's head coach.

 Spoelstra played college basketball with the Portland Pilots before playing professionally and coaching in Germany.
 He served as assistant coach and director of scouting for the Heat from 2001 to 2008, during which time the team won the 2006 NBA Finals.
-He was promoted to head coach in the 2008-09 season.
-Following the addition of free agents LeBron James and Chris Bosh in 2010, the Heat made four consecutive NBA Finals appearances (2011–2014) under Spoelstra, winning the championship in 2012 and 2013.
-Spoelstra made his fifth appearance in the NBA Finals as head coach in 2020.
+Spoelstra was promoted to head coach in the 2008–09 season.
+The Heat have made six NBA Finals appearances during his tenure, winning consecutive championships in 2012 and 2013.

+Spoelstra, who is of Filipino descent, is the first Asian American head coach in the history of the four major North American sports leagues and the first Asian American head coach to win an NBA title.
+Following the retirement of Gregg Popovich as head coach of the San Antonio Spurs in 2025, Spoelstra has been the longest-tenured active NBA head coach with a single team.

 Early life and education

-Spoelstra was born in Evanston, Illinois, to Jon Spoelstra and Elisa Celino.
-Jon is Dutch-Irish-American and a former NBA executive of the Buffalo Braves, Portland Trail Blazers, Denver Nuggets, and New Jersey Nets.
+Spoelstra was born in Evanston which is directly north of Chicago, to Jon Spoelstra and Elisa Celino.
+Jon, an American of Dutch and Irish descent, is a former NBA executive of the Buffalo Braves, Portland Trail Blazers, Denver Nuggets, and New Jersey Nets.
 Elisa is a native of San Pablo, Laguna, Philippines.
-Spoelstra is also the grandson of Watson Spoelstra, a long-time sportswriter for The Detroit News.
+Erik is also the grandson of Watson Spoelstra, a longtime sportswriter for The Detroit News.